valentingol/cliconfig/README.md

 and set parameters from command line.
 It is also provide processing functions that can change the whole configuration before and after each config merge, config saving, config loading and at the end of config building.
-It also contains many routines to manipulate the config as flatten or nested dicts.
+It also contains many routines to manipulate the config as flatten or nested dictionaries.

 ## Documentation :memo: [here](https://cliconfig.readthedocs.io/en/stable)